peterlanoie/aspnet-mvc-slack/README.md

 The given filter instance must implement one or more of the following filter interfaces:
     IAuthorizationFilter, IActionFilter, IResultFilter, IExceptionFilter.
 ```
 This is a bit of a red herring.
-The runtime is encountering a mismatch for the referenced type `IExceptionFilter` between the referenced one (MVCv2) your project's (> MVCv2).
+The runtime is encountering a mismatch for the referenced type `IExceptionFilter` between the one referenced by this library (MVCv2) and the one referenced by your project (> MVCv2).
 You need to explicitly direct the runtime to re-bind older MVC references to the one appropriate to your project in order for the referenced types to not conflict.
 Ensure that you have a `dependentAssembly` node like this in your web.config (map to the version applicable to your project):

 ```xml
 	<runtime>